Whitebolt/lodash-provider/README.md

 ## The purpose of this module

-No-one can be bothered with refactoring-on-refactoring of private methods.
-Neither can people do we wish to unit test private code.
-It is for these reasons, lodash use, is good practice.
+Most sensible people can do not bother with refactoring-on-refactoring of private methods.
+Normally, we do not wish to unit test private code.
+It is for these reasons that using lodash is good practice.

-The newest version of lodash, allows function can be imported as its own dependency.
-This avoids bloating your own modules with unnecessary dependencies.
+The newest version of lodash, allows methods to be imported individually.
+This avoids bloating your own modules with the entire lodash export.

 The pain of all this is having to require-in each module individually and mix that in with your own utility functions not provided by lodash.
 This module aims to make this process slightly easier by providing some sugar.